A simple continued fraction expansion for $e^n$: Introduction

 The convergence of the continued fraction is faster than the regular continued fraction.
 In fact, in Corollary \ref{cor:convspeed}, we see that

 for \(k \in \mathbb{N}\).
 In \S2 we prove these properties by establishing the corresponding ones for the continued fractions \eqref{eq:contfracen}.

-The continued fraction expansion \eqref{eq:contfracen} in general cannot be extended to a continued fraction for \(e^z\) where \(z\) is a complex variable (or even a real number different of \(z=n \in \mathbb{N}\)).
-In fact, in \S 3 we show that the appropriate extension of \eqref{eq:contfracen} to complex variable (Theorem \ref{thm:incgamma}) corresponds to a continued fraction expansion of the incomplete gamma function, or equivalently, of the confluent hypergeometric function.
+The continued fraction \eqref{eq:contfracen} in general cannot be extended to a continued fraction for \(e^z\) where \(z\) is a complex variable (or even a real number different of \(z=n \in \mathbb{N}\)).
+In fact, in \S 3 we show that the appropriate extension of \eqref{eq:contfracen} to complex variable (Theorem \ref{thm:incgamma}) corresponds to a continued fraction expansion of the incomplete gamma function, or equivalently, of the confluent hypergeometric function, that is different from the standard ones.